Kombi (band)

-Kombi is a Polish musical band from Poland, founded in 1969 in Gdańsk by Sławomir Łosowski.
+Kombi was a Polish funk rock band, founded in 1969 in Gdańsk by Sławomir Łosowski.
 In the beginning, the group played mostly experimental, jazz music.
 In second half of the 1970s they turned into funk rock, later their style turned towards synth-pop.
-They used such musical equipment as Commodore 64 as a MIDI sequencer, Prophet 5, Yamaha DX-7 synthesizer, Simmons SDS-V electronic drum kit and Roland TR-808 drum machine.
+They used such musical equipment as Commodore 64 as a MIDI sequencer, Prophet 5, Yamaha DX-7 synthesizer, Simmons SDSV electronic drum kit and Roland TR-808 drum machine.
 The band was known for its characteristic sound, based on state-of-the-art electronic instruments programmed (and often modified) by Łosowski, distinctive vocals and guitar playing by Skawiński and Tkaczyk's bass slapping style.
 Their most popular songs include "Słodkiego miłego życia", "Nasze randez-vous", "Black and White", "Kochać cię – za późno", "Za ciosem cios", "Nie ma zysku", "Przytul mnie", "Królowie życia" and "Nietykalni – skamieniałe zło".